How to Add Social Media Icons to an Email Signature

 But don't panic.
 Just because there isn't an "edit and add collaborator" button doesn't mean you're out of options.
 There is a straightforward and widely used workaround that lets you fix the mistake quickly and get your collaboration live for everyone to see.

 The only foolproof solution is to delete the original Reel and repost it correctly.
-While hitting "delete" on content can feel painful, this simple process will take you less than five minutes and is the standard way to handle this situation.
+While it can feel painful to hit "delete" on content, this simple process will take you less than five minutes and is the standard way to handle this situation.
 The key is to do it methodically to preserve all your hard work.

 Now that your assets are safe, it's time to remove the old version so you can post the new one.
 Keep the window between deleting and reposting as short as possible.